Brownian motion on reflection quantum groups. Construction and cutoff: Preliminaries

 \section{Preliminaries}

-In this section, we introduce Lévy processes and the cutoff phenomenon on compact matrix quantum groups in the same spirit as in \cite{FTW21} and \cite{Del24} and will therefore produce a similar introductory presentation, focusing on reflection quantum groups.
+In this section, we introduce Lévy processes and the cutoff phenomenon on compact matrix quantum groups in the same spirit as in \cite{FTW21} and \cite{Del24} and will therefore produce a similar introduction, focusing on reflection quantum groups.